packit/packit.dev/content/docs/packit-service.md

 It is also possible to run tests against the freshly built rpms.
 See the [Testing Farm]({{< ref "testing-farm" >}}) documentation for details.

+## Supported git forges

+### GitHub

+Majority of Packit users host their projects on GitHub, therefore we focus mainly on supporting the GitHub App.
+All of our workflows are supported and tested on GitHub and also we utilize majority of new GitHub features that can be used in GitHub Apps.

+### GitLab

+GitLab support is mainly experimental and is influenced by the presence of CentOS Stream source-git workflow. **We do not verify** the functionality of the GitLab support on the day-to-day basis as we do with the GitHub App.

+#### How to set up Packit on GitLab

+GitLab doesn't have an app functionality and we don't use the [Integrations](https://docs.gitlab.com/ee/user/project/integrations/overview.html) as it doesn't solve authentication.
+To enable Packit, you need to manually configure a webhook.

+1. Go to `Settings → Webhooks` and add https://prod.packit.dev/api/webhooks/gitlab or https://stg.packit.dev/api/webhooks/gitlab as the `URL`.
+2. Select `Push events`, `Comments`, `Issues events`, `Merge request events` and `Release events` as the `Triggers`.
+   Do not provide `Secret token` yet and click `Add webhook`.
+   You should see the created hook at the bottom of the page now.
+3. Select `Test` and for example `Merge requests events`.
+   At the top of the page appears a red `Hook executed successfully but returned HTTP 401 "X-Gitlab-Token not in request.headers"`.
+4. Wait a bit and check `Issues` of the project and after a while there should be a new confidential `Packit-Service Authentication` issue with the instructions how to finish the setup.

+### Pagure

+We have a rudimentary support for the Pagure instances, since they are used in the propose-downstream workflow.
+Packit cannot be set up as a CI (in the same sense as on GitHub or GitLab) on Pagure instances, since the demand for this feature is not significant and also differences between GitHub/GitLab and Pagure are significant, which would result in many workarounds to be implemented, if possible at all.